Real People. Real Change.

 Supporting the Growth of Private School Networks across the Nation

-The Wilson Sheehan Foundation is partnering with the Drexel Fund to identify schools that align with our vision to combat poverty through education.
+The Wilson Sheehan Foundation is partnering with the Drexel Fund to identify schools that align with our vision to help people elevate their quality of life in enduring ways by funding educational programs that move low income populations out of poverty.
 Chris Wilson is a board member of the Drexel Fund.

 More information about the Drexel Fund can be found on their website.